 A professional photographer that loves nature and 360 ° imaging.
 20 years of outdoor adventures has taken Ricardo to the Andes Mountains and the Swiss Alps.
 He has been trekking in Patagonia, bicycling over volcanic hills on Hawaii and dived with mantas off Brazil.
 His work has appeared in 3 books.
 Check out his portfolio at ricardoferes.com.

 - Comments: 0

 What a change from when my college Arnold was here in the summer of 2017 (see the article Family fun in Seefeld).
-One of the snowiest winters in Austria in a long time had laid a thick white blanket, not just over Seefeld, but over the entire Tyrol.
-It did not take long from getting […]
+One of the snowiest winters in Austria in a long time had laid a thick white blanket over Seefeld and the entire Tyrol.
+It did not take long to get off the train […]

 Arriving at the cable car valley station the first day to plan my runs was demanding.
 I could choose between a whopping 88 cable cars and lifts to take me to more than 300 km of prepared slopes and 200 km’s off-piste runs.
 For beginners or first-time visitors, it can be a bit overwhelming.
 Choosing […]

 For years this part of Austria has been a somewhat sleepy backwater valley.
 However, Brandnertal in Vorarlberg has slowly worked its way onto the winter vacation circuit.
 Not by building spectacular adrenalin-pumping halfpipes or downhill runs, but by offering visitors affordable accommodation and facilities.
 The winter wonderland Moreover, the village Brand and the hamlet Bürseberg […]